Thursday, August 31, 2023

 Meantime Wong challenges the White Lotus sect in their lair and one highlight of the visit has Wong fending off every single worshipper in the temple with an umbrella, his unique response to the gun (punchline: when Wong is done the umbrella's reduced to a nub).
 Wong stands alongside Lu Haodong, who is dismayed at the worshippers' apparently illimitable fanaticism (Tsui underscores said fanaticism with image after image of faces twisting and howling in slow-motion fury).
 "If the country is so rotten, how can we be saved?"
 Lu wonders in despair; Wong responds with laughter-- arguably the most cleansing response to extremism-- and challenges Priest Gao to a fight.

-Tsui's streamlining send Wong and Foon (played here by Max Mok) fleeing into a high-walled dead end, forced to turn and face Nap-lan.
-Of course the night sky is growing pale (Wong must hand over Lu's mysterious blue rag to Dr. Sun, who's scheduled to depart in an early-morning paddlewheeler); of course Nap-lan will have no choice but to unfurl his Cloth Lance (he must silence all witnesses to his murder of the British consul, and he knows Wong is a daunting opponent).
+Tsui's streamlining sends Wong and Foon (played here by Max Mok) fleeing into a high-walled dead end, forced to turn and face Nap-lan.
+Of course the night sky is growing pale (Wong must deliver a mysterious blue rag Lu has urged on him to Dr. Sun, who's scheduled to depart in an early-morning paddlewheeler); of course Nap-lan will have no choice but to unfurl his Cloth Lance (he must silence all witnesses to his murder of the British consul, and he knows Wong is a daunting opponent).

 What follows is like the endgame to an intense round of chess with the pieces reduced to a precious few, the remaining moves severely limited.
 Nap-lan's Cloth Lance misses and punches a hole through a wall; Foon attempts to widen said hole, is mortally struck in his chest.
 Wong is forced to literally step in, pinning the lance to the wall with his foot (cue burst of music-- the Once Upon a Time in China theme-- with Li's expression eloquently declaring "Enough of This Shit").
 Can Wong's No-Shadow Kick counter Nap-lan's Cloth Lance?
 The results are surprising but ultimately elegant, and inevitable.